ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

 implementations to continue as needed,

-This approach gives rise to compatibility issues, but leaves them to implementors and users to resolve, while making clear the security issues with the old approach.
+This approach gives rise to compatibility issues, but leaves them to implementers and users to resolve, while making clear the security issues with the old approach.